PierreBarrat/TreeKnit.jl/docs/src/overview.md

 - Do not attempt to resolve trees before inferring MCCs: `--no-resolve`.

 When running `TreeKnit` on multiple trees further options are available:
-- Force output MCCs to be consistent with each other by potentially further splitting MCCs: `--force-consistent`
 - Run sequential `TreeKnit` with parallelization (only used for 4 or more trees): `--parallel`

 Furthermore, adding the argument `--auspice-view` will create files that can be used to view a tanglegram of the two trees with colored maximally compatible clades in [auspice](https://docs.nextstrain.org/projects/auspice/en/stable/advanced-functionality/second-trees.html).
 For more information see [Visualization of MCCs in a tanglegram](@ref view_auspice).